walmartlabs/lumbar-loader/README.md

 ### Module Load Performance Mixin

 ## Testing

-The loader can be tested using
+The loader can be tested using phantom js via `npm test`.
+This assumes that `phantomjs` is available on the current path and that `npm start` server is running in the background.

-    cd test
-    lumbar build loader-test.json build

-This generates the *test/build/index-local.html*, *test/build/index-standard.html*, and
-*test/build/web/index-nested.html*
-QUnit suites which can then be loaded directly in the browser environment under test.
-Note that these might not operate correctly if loaded via the **file://** protocol due to security restrictions.
+Real browser testing can be done by running `npm start` and hitting `http://localhost:8083/index-standard.html` and `http://localhost:8083/index-local.html` directly in the browser.

 ## Supported Browsers